skulpt/skulpt/strings.rst

 .. index:: string comparison, comparison of strings

-String comparison
+String Comparison
 -----------------

-The comparison operators work on strings.
+The comparison operators also work on strings.
 To see if two strings are equal you simply write a boolean expression using the equality operator.

 .. activecode:: ch08_comp1